 - Use of excessive force

 Allegations of the use of excessive force by the police continue to dominate the headlines.
-Examples of excessive force include beatings, unreasonable use of restrain, and sexual assault.
+Examples of excessive force include beatings, unreasonable use of restraints, and sexual assault.
 Excessive force could also involve the improper use of weapons such as guns, tasers, pepper spray, batons, as well as police dogs.
 This type of behavior can result in the following crimes.

 - Sexual Assault (NRS 200.373)